Fl0k3n/kinda-p4/README.md

 ## Installation

+Clone this repo and in the main directory run:

 `pip install -r requirements.txt`

 ## Running

-Create a Python script with your topology and cluster, see examples for reference, then run it as a root (required to use Kind, iptables, etc...).
+Create a Python script with your topology and cluster, see/copy from [examples/nets](examples/nets) for more info, then run it as a root (required to use Kind, iptables, etc...).

 ## Usage

-Kubectl is automatically configured to interact with the cluster; see [examples/k8s](examples/k8s) for reference.
+Kubectl is automatically configured to interact with the cluster.
 Kubectl traffic is directly passed from the host to the control plane, but any cluster-internal traffic is routed only via the provided virtual network (enscapsulted with GRE).

 Internet access can be enabled through any container in a virtualized network; DockerHub access is routed directly through the host and thus doesn't require enabling internet access in the virtualized network itself.